W.Va. teachers’ unions call for strike over education bill

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+Earlier Monday, Sen. Patricia Rucker, a Jefferson County Republican, moved to adopt the Senate’s amended version before senators even had a chance to read changes to the bill, prompting Democrats to protest.
+The Senate later adjourned for more than an hour to enable senators to catch up.

+“Why are we pushing it through with about 10 minutes of advance notice?” said Michael Romano, a Harrison County Democrat.
+“Here we are with no time to digest it.”

-The Senate version of the complex bill would allow for up to seven charter schools statewide and provide for up to 1,000 education savings accounts for parents to pay for private school.
+Among other things, the Senate version would allow for up to seven charter schools statewide and provide for up to 1,000 education savings accounts for parents to pay for private school.
+The accounts would be for special needs students and those who have been bullied.

+Proponents say the moves would give parents more school choices.
+Charter school laws have been enacted in 43 states and Washington, D.C

+The House version does not call for such savings accounts and would limit charter schools to one each in Cabell and Kanawha counties.